-Last night I went out with some lovely friend, and we got to chatting about breastfeeding and how it can be such a beautiful experience.
+Last night I went out with some lovely friends, and we got to chatting about breastfeeding and how it can be such a beautiful experience.
 With this in the back of my mind when I left, walking to the car in 5 degrees it reminded me of how truly cold I felt for the first couple of weeks of breastfeeding my daughter (born at the end of May).
 My son was born in the middle of summer and feeding him was a completely different experience because there was absolutely no chance of freezing whilst feeding him half naked, only how to combat feeling so hot whilst feeding (thats another blog for another day).

 Ok back on track.